rackerlabs/technical-blog/content/blog/2021/2021-06-15-recover-a-physical-standby-database-by-using-an-incremental-backup/index.md

 </br>

-As expected, the standby cannot continue applying the logs because some of the logs are missing from the primary site
+As expected, the standby cannot continue applying the logs because some of the logs are missing from the primary site.

-Finally, cancel the recovery and shut down the standy instance:
+Finally, cancel the recovery and shut down the standby instance:

 {{<img src="Picture7.png" title="" alt="">}}